MASDOC Management Team

 Jose Rodrigo is an Associate Professor in the Department of Mathematics and his research interests lie in the areas of Analysis and Partial Differential Equations (theoretical questions arising, usually, from fluid mechanics and reaction-diffusion models).

-Is an Associate Professor in the Department of Statistics.
+Is a Reader in the Department of Statistics.
 He is interested in combinatorial stochastic processes and special functions arising in exchangeable and partially exchangeable models, with main applications in Mathematical Population Genetics, Bayesian Nonparametric Statistics, Measure-valued processes.

 Dr Simon Spencer is an Associate Professor jointly appointed by the Statistics department and the Warwick Analytical Sciences Centre (WASC).
 His research is in the areas of Bayesian inference, stochastic processes and applied probability, MCMC methods.